SWISS WORK PERMITS FOR EU CITIZENS

 The are some exceptions for nations that neighbour Switzerland.
 So French, German, Austrian and Italian workers can use a European Health Insurance Card – if you apply with the correct forms.

 Health insurance (called LAMAL in French speaking areas like Verbier) is expensive – around 200 chf per month.

 But it varies depending on your age, the insurance company you use and what level of excess you have (the amount of bills you pay before health insurance kicks in – excesses can vary between 400chf and 2’000 chf, it’s your choice).

 AND THAT’S IT…

-Getting work is easy with an EU passport because, even the Switzerland isn’t part of the EU, it has very close links and Switzerland is part of the free movement of people area called Schengen.
+Getting work is easy with an EU passport because, even though Switzerland isn’t part of the EU, it has very close links and Switzerland is part of the Schengen area allowing free movement of people.

 So if you hold an EU passport then work is easy – even if it’s not your main passport.

 In fact, if you are fluent in English and have an EU passport you are in demand – following Brexit ski schools can’t recruit British instructors, so they are desperate for ski teachers for peak weeks.

 If working as a ski instructor sounds interesting, then just click below to get started and book your course or to ask us any questions…